ayushd49/Basic-Projects/README.md

-This repo contains machine learning projects using basic algorithms for classification, regression and clustering for pratice purposes.
+This repo contains machine learning projects using basic algorithms for classification, regression and clustering for practice purposes.